Ah, the sitcom. Where would television be without it? Rather, where would

 Edna: "It is amazing what a couple of drops can do to your vision."

-Tootie: "I guess it depends on how big the drops are.
+Tootie: "I guess it depends on how big the drops are."

 Our Favorite Quotes:

-George: "This here is the living area, where we does our living, and this is the dining area, where we does our dining, and this is the kitchen area..."
+and this is the dining area, where we does our dining, and this is the

 Louise: "Where we does our kitchening."

-Carol: "I don’t hear anything."
+Our Favorite Quotes: Carol: "I don’t hear anything."

 Mike: "What’s the matter with that?"

 Carol: "Six kids and no noise.
-That’s what’s the matter with that… I’ve never heard such a loud silence.
+That’s what’s the matter

-D.J.: "Was I an accident?"
+Our Favorite Quotes: D.J.: "Was I an accident?"

 Roseanne: "No, D.J., you were a surprise."